Nuclear power phase-out: Taiwan

-Taiwan had 3 active nuclear power plants as of 2016.
+Taiwan had three active nuclear power plants as of 2016.
 Active seismic faults run across the island, and some environmentalists argue Taiwan is unsuited for nuclear plants.

 Construction of the Lungmen Nuclear Power Plant using the ABWR design encountered public opposition and a host of delays, and in April 2014 the government decided to halt construction.
 Construction was stopped in July 2015.

 The 2016 general election was won by a government with stated policies that included phasing out nuclear power generation by 2025.
 The formal phase-out plan was announced in October 2016.
 A proposal to complete construction of the Lungmen plant was rejected in a referendum in 2021.

 The last operating nuclear power station in Taiwan, Maanshan Nuclear Power Plant, was shut down in May 2025.
 A referendum was held on 23 August 2025 on the issue of restarting the Maanshan plant but fell short of the threshold of 25% in favour needed of eligible voters to be successful, coming in at 21.7% (74.2% of voters).

+Reversal

+In March 2026, in an abrupt reversal of the ruling Democratic Progressive Party's long-standing 'nuclear-free homeland' policy, President of Taiwan William Lai announced plans to restart two of Taiwan's three previously operating nuclear power plants, Maanshan Nuclear Power Plant and Guosheng Nuclear Power Plant.
+The third plant, Jinshan Nuclear Power Plant, had been shut down for too long to be able to be restarted.

+Shortly after the president's announcement, the Taiwan Power Company formally applied to the Nuclear Safety Commission to restart the Maanshan plant, aiming to restart it in 2028, and the Guosheng plant in 2029.